MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 	1. **BindWithProperties** will override all image settings.
 	2. **Model metadata** will then be checked and used if available.
-	3. **Best match** If no model metadata is provided, and no caller supplied properties, the runtime will attempt to make a best match.
+	3. **Best match**: If no model metadata is provided, and no caller supplied properties, the runtime will attempt to make a best match.
 If the tensor looks like NCHW (4 dim float32, N==1), the runtime will assume either Gray8 or Bgr8 depending on the channel count.

 	There are several optional properties that you can pass into [Bind() with properties](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.learningmodelbinding.bind):